Noah-Kennedy/odrive-rs/README.md

 ## Documentation

 ## Current State
-Currently, only the ASdCII protocol is supported.
+Currently, only the ASCII protocol is supported.
 We support the operations found within the Arduino library, which this project began as a reimplementation of.
 We plan on adding support for more operations, and easier reads and writes of properties.